Analysis | GOP senator falsely claims opponent was endorsed by Communist Party

 A Perdue spokesman tried to provide a Rube Goldberg explanation for how this random Facebook post was an endorsement.
 First, he claimed that the CPUSA lied about endorsements because its president had endorsed Democrat Joe Biden this year.
 But that was the president of the Revolutionary Communist Party (RCP), not the CPUSA.
 Oops.
 (The RCP president said he still considered Biden and Democrats “representatives and instruments of this exploitative, oppressive, and literally murderous system of capitalism-imperialism” — just not as bad as the “fascist” President Trump.)

-The Perdue spokesman also pointed to the fact that another Democrat had been “endorsed” by the CPUSA (which turned out to be another People’s World article), that People’s World has long been a CPUSA organ and that the chairman of the CPUSA had voted for Sanders in 2016 in a primary — and that Sanders had supported Ossoff in that race.
+The Perdue spokesman also pointed to the fact that another Democrat had been “endorsed” by the CPUSA (which turned out to be another People’s World article), that People’s World has long been a CPUSA organ and that the chairman of the CPUSA had voted for Sanders in 2016 in a primary — and that Sanders had supported Ossoff in the 2017 congressional race.

 We had trouble following the bouncing ball.